Accessibility (ADA) Information

 ACCESSIBLE VIEWING PLATFORMS

-Golf carts operate each day when the gates open until 3am.
 Golf carts will be available to transport patrons with mobility impairments.
+Golf carts operate each day when the gates open until 3 AM.
 Golf carts travel to and from Accessible Camping and the viewing platforms.
 Pick-up and drop-off points for golf cart transportation include the Access Tent in the Accessible Camping area and/or any of the Accessible Viewing platforms.
 Any additional rules and guidelines, for golf cart transportation will be distributed on-site for patrons who might require this service.

 There will be accessible showers.
 Come to the Access Tent for more information and location.